An Adventure in Mail-Order Shaving

-So I decided to try the next best thing — I turned to Harry’s.
+So I decided to try the next best thing—I decided to try shaving with Harry’s.

 The Harry’s Experience

 In addition to the razor, the kit came with three sets of blades, a tube of Harry’s shave cream, a small packet of after-shave moisturizer, and a funny plastic thing that I assumed was a blade cover.
-There was also a little booklet with some tips for a smooth shave (but we don’t really need that).
+I also received a little booklet with some tips for a smooth shave.
+I didn’t really need that.